 reviewers to understand the scope and depth of a paperís contribution.

-must be no longer than ten pages, including all additional material
+longer than ten pages, including all additional material such as

-such as references, appendices, and figures.
-Full papers must include
+references, appendices, and figures.
+Full papers must include a title,

-a title, sufficient space for the author names, contact information
+sufficient space for the author names, contact information and

 The abstract must be 150 words or less and must be included in the

 paper; it must clearly state the paperís contribution to designing